Let Santa know where you sleep with a Hey Santa Door Hanger

 Our family has recently been hit by the reality of male cancer so we were more than happy to help promote the CHECK Campaign.
 We were sent two packets of sausages for the purpose of this post but all thoughts and opinions are our own.

-I’m writing this post on our second day of our midweek break at Bluestone Wales.
+I’m writing this post on the second day of our midweek break at Bluestone Wales.
 We arrived yesterday so this is our official full day at the resort.

 The Drive Up

 We set off from Exeter yesterday whilst the sky was a strange yellow colour and the sun looked like it was on fire.
-I think from all of our friends facebook status’ that we were the only people in the whole of Exeter that hadn’t taken a picture and posted it.
+I think from all of our friend’s Facebook statuses’ that we were the only people in the whole of Exeter that hadn’t taken a picture and posted it.

 The drive was pretty uneventful until we got closer to Wales.
 The closer we got to the resort the windier it became.
 There were leaves and bits of bush and twigs whirling around outside the car, and we could feel the wind against the car which swayed a little bit.